Capture Timing-Attention of Events in Clinical Time Series: Appendix A: Why LSTM Enables Timing Computation While GRU Cannot

 \section{Appendix A: Why LSTM Enables Timing Computation While GRU Cannot}

-Two prominent recurrent architectures, LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit), have been extensively compared on tasks such as language modeling and computer vision, with a focus on computational efficiency\cite{chung2014empirical, zarzycki2021lstm}.
-However, in the context of time-series learning, the LSTM's dedicated cell state is essential for timing computations, a capability that GRUs lack.
+Two prominent recurrent architectures, LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit), have been extensively compared on tasks such as language modeling and computer vision, which usually have limited temporal dependencies, with a focus on computational efficiency \ cite {chung2014empirical, zarzycki2021lstm}.

+However, in the context of time-series learning, LSTM has been severely underestimated; its dedicated cell state, which preserves temporally consistent status, is essential for timing computation across the global timeline.

+On the contrary, GRUs lack such a capability.
 The distinction lies in their internal state update mechanisms.